yuhangear/kaldi-android/ReadMe.md

 Find the following path vosk-android-demo-master\models\src\main\assets\model-en-us

-According to the required files in the path, replace the files in the Kaldi model trained by us
+According to the required files in the path, find the files in the Kaldi model trained by us

 The required files are as follows:

 ![Alt text](https://github.com/yuhangear/kaldi-android/blob/main/img/2.png)

-It's important to note that you put words.txt here ：
+and put the files in the right place.
+There are some photos of the need files ( models\src\main\assets\model-en-us)

-vosk-android-demo-master\models\src\main\assets\model-en-us\graph
+There are a few things to note:

-Otherwise, the compilation will  fails
+- put "words.txt" here ：vosk-android-demo-master\models\src\main\assets\model-en-us\graph

-Note that HCLr. fst, Ge.fst is different from HCLG.fst
+- "splice_opts" in ivector should be renamed as "splice.conf"

-We need to generate it using the utils/mkgraph_lookahead.sh script
+- if "HCLG.fst" is too big to put it in phone , we can use "HCLr. fst" and "Ge.fst" instead.

-eg: utils/mkgraph_lookahead.sh /home3/asrxiv/w2021/deliverables/release/msf-scdf-cs-june2021/data/local/lang /home3/yuhang001/w2021/kaldi/egs/aishell/s5/tdnnf-bias
+  - we can use "utils/mkgraph_lookahead.sh" to generate the files:

-Error if the script is running, we need to run the kaldl/tools/extras/install_opengrm.sh  installation time if an error, We need to put kaldl/tools/openfst - 1.7.2 soft connection to kaldl/tools/extras/openfst
+  - eg: utils/mkgraph_lookahead.sh  $lang_path $tdnnf_path

-3.We also need an Android phone (virtual machine performance is low).
-Enable developer options on the phone, and enable USB debugging options.
-When you're ready, connect your phone to your computer.
+  - if the script is running, we need to run the kaldl/tools/extras/install_opengrm.sh  installation time if an error, We need to put kaldl/tools/openfst - 1.7.2 soft connection to kaldl/tools/extras/openfst

-4.Import the Vosk-Android-Demo project in Android Studio
+3. Import the Vosk-Android-Demo project in Android Studio

 ![Alt text](https://github.com/yuhangear/kaldi-android/blob/main/img/3.png)